PTiagorio/fikalab/README.md

 This project consists of a proof-of-concept based on a conceptually simple problem: a system built for a robot car to be controlled by several mobile phones.
 However, the approach to this problem was made with cutting-edge, complex, innovative and technically challenging technologies: Internet of Things, Cloud and Blockchain.

 This project is based on the idea of bringing these two technologies together, taking advantage of the best features of both and creating a scalable system in which multiple entities control multiple devices.
 Reaching a system that guarantees:
-  * Auditability and immutability from Blockchain;
+  * Auditability and immutability from Blockchain
-  * Cloud processing delegation capability and scalability of node numbers from the Cloud and the Internet of Things.
+  * Cloud processing delegation capability and scalability of node numbers from the Cloud and the Internet of Things

 ## Path Taken